 Three-phase meters display 7 items.
-The numbers 1-6 are displayed in the upper left corner and the 7th display is the segment test, which light up all areas of the display for verification all segments are working.
+The numbers 1-6 are displayed in the upper left corner and the 7th display is the segment test, which lights up all areas of the display for verification all segments are working.
+Due to a new rate design in April 2023 not all three phase meters will display ON or OFF PEAK.
+Reverse flow/Negative (-) readings will only be displayed for those accounts having co-generation.
+This is the over-production of kWh.

-Label

-Item Displayed
+Label Item Displayed

-- 1. TOTAL KW h +kWh (TOTAL)
+1. TOTAL KW h +kWh (TOTAL)

-- 2. MAX KW kW (15-minute Demand)
+2. MAX KW kW (15-minute Demand)

-- 3. Rate A KW h +kWh (ON PEAK)
+3. Rate A KW h +kWh (ON PEAK)

-- 4. Rate C KW h +kWh (OFF PEAK)
+4. Rate C KW h +kWh (OFF PEAK)

-- 5. TOTAL KW h -kWh (TOTAL GENERATION OR REVERSE kWh)
+5. TOTAL KW h -kWh (TOTAL GENERATION OR REVERSE kWh)

-- 6. HOPS # of Hops AMI Communications
+6. HOPS # of Hops - AMI Communications

-- 7. 888 Segment Test
+7. 888 Segment Test